March 23, 2023

-Corporate distress across key European markets has intensified over the last quarter, according to the latest Weil European Distress Index.
+Corporate distress in the UK has risen to its highest level since June 2020, despite easing marginally across other key European markets, according to the latest Weil European Distress Index.

 Corporate distress can be defined as uncertainty about the fundamental value of financial assets, volatility and increases in perceived risk.
 It also refers to the disruption of the normal functioning of companies’ financial performance.
 There are several common characteristics of corporate distress: liquidity pressures, reduced profitability, rising insolvency risk, falling valuations and reduced return on investment.

 Click here to read the full March 2023 report.